 Are there area restaurants that I can dine at before or after the performance?

 There are many fine restaurants located in the Playhouse Square district.
 Find out who’s in the neighborhood, hours of operation and what each restaurant has to offer by visiting our Hotel & Dining Guide.

 Are food and beverages available at the theater?

-We offer a variety of items such as candy, cookies, soft pretzels, assorted nuts, Coca Cola products, bottled water & coffee.
-At some events, popcorn & hot dogs may also be available for purchase.
+We offer a variety of items such as candy, cookies, soft pretzels, assorted nuts, Coca Cola products, bottled water and coffee.
+At some events, popcorn and hot dogs may also be available for purchase.
 Our bars serve a selection of beers, wines and spirits.
 You may use your American Express, Visa, MasterCard and Discover Card at any of the theaters.

-Please note: Food & beverage selections vary by performance and patrons may be prohibited from taking these items into theaters for select shows or performances.
-Signs will be posted in the event food & beverages are not allowed inside.
+Please note: Food & beverage selections vary by performance and guests may be prohibited from taking these items into theaters for select shows or performances.
+Signs will be posted if food and beverages are not permitted in the theater.

 Am I permitted to record or photograph a performance in the theater?